-Can I use the Kry app even if I have protected identity?

 Is it secure?

 All information at Kry is heavily encrypted.
-Your identity is verified using BankID and your nurse, psychologist and/or doctor's identity is verified using the SITHS-card.
+Your identity is verified using BankID and your nurse, psychologist, physiotherapist and/or doctor's identity is verified using the SITHS-card.

 How is my information stored?

 All information concerning appointments and medical records is subject to strict confidentiality in accordance with national legal frameworks.
 Video meetings are not recorded and therefore not documented in any way aside from your updated medical chart as in an ordinary visit to a doctor/psychologist/nurse.

 Who is able to see my symptom description?